Monza gearing up for Hamilton in Ferrari red at the Italian GP | TSN

 Hamilton had the crowd on its feet when he jumped to the top of the timesheets towards the end of the first practice session, going 0.169 seconds quicker than Leclerc for a Ferrari one-two that will have the tifosi dreaming of similar on Sunday.

 None of the other drivers were within half a second of Hamilton.
-Lando Norris was nearly a second slower — in sixth — and championship leader Oscar Piastri sat out the session, with rookie Alex Dunne taking over his McLaren.
+Norris was nearly a second slower — in sixth — and Piastri sat out the session, with rookie Alex Dunne taking over his McLaren.

-McLaren drivers Norris and Piastri are battling each other for what would be a first Formula 1 title for either.
+Norris topped the second practice session, but was just 0.083 ahead of Leclerc and 0.096 faster than Williams driver Carlos Sainz Jr., with less than two tenths of a second separating the top six drivers.

-Norris saw his title chances diminish dramatically at last weekend’s Dutch Grand Prix as his McLaren broke down while he was chasing Piastri, who went on to win the race and extend his lead in the drivers’ championship to 34 points.
+Piastri was 0.181 slower than his teammate and title rival, just ahead of Hamilton and Max Verstappen.

 Radical changes